JakeGillatt/Microservices_docker_K8/README.md

 - The loosely coupled nature of microservices allows for independent development and deployment, making it easier to update or replace individual services without affecting the entire application.

 2-tier architecture has two main layers with direct communication, while microservices consist of smaller, independent services that communicate via APIs.

+#
+# What is Docker?

+Docker is an open-source platform that allows developers to automate the deployment, packaging, and running of applications within isolated containers.
+Containers are lightweight, standalone environments that encapsulate all the necessary dependencies and libraries required to run an application.

+Think of Docker as a tool that creates virtual containers for applications.
+These containers package the application code along with its dependencies, configuration files, and libraries into a single, self-contained unit.
+This ensures that the application can run consistently across different environments, such as development, testing, and production, without any compatibility issues.